What Cast Iron Cookware is Made in the USA

 - Replacement Parts

-See much more about this brand at the Lodge Cast Iron website.
+Learn more about this iconic USA-made brand at the Lodge Cast Iron website.

 Today the company remains based in Portland, Oregon.
 Finex USA continues proudly as a company that specializes in the production of fine cast iron cookware.
 The small team is inspired and dedicated to crafting cookware and utilizes their expertise and knowledge to produce the highest-quality cast iron cookware in America.